 They have forsaken the right way

-These false teachers knew the “right [straight] way” but they by their own volition rejected truth right in the face of it.
-They were at the point of truth but they left it behind.
+These false teachers knew the “right [straight] way,” but they rejected truth right in the face of it by their own volition.
+They were at the point of truth, but they left it behind.
 They abandoned it with finality.
 They abandoned what they knew to be true.

 and gone astray

-The words “gone astray” come from one Greek word meaning deceive by leading into error, to seduce (Ma 24:4,5,11,24).
-False teachers love to twist truth.
+The words “gone astray” come from one Greek word meaning deceive by leading into error, to seduce (Mark 24:4,5,11,24).
+False teachers love to twist the truth.
 They make what is false seem like truth.

 following the way of Balaam the son of Beor

 Balaam’s error was to make merchandise of spiritual gifts.
 He sold his spiritual services for money.
 He held out for more money and got it.
 The story of Balaam is found in Numbers 22-24 and 31.
 Baalam encouraged the Moabites to trick Israelite men into illicit relationships with Moabite women (Nu 31:16).
 As a professional curser, he did his work so well that it put the entire nation of Israel into jeopardy.
 He placed a hex on Israel by waging psychological warfare on them.

 Here is a man who got his name in the Bible as an infamous character.
 He now would like to remove his name from the Bible, but he cannot.
 No one ever called her new baby, “Balaam.”
 This is a man who got into a debate with a jackass, and the jackass won the debate (Nu 22)!!
 The jackass had more sense than Balaam.

 The word “following” means to follow up, or to follow out to the end.
 The idea is to follow extensively in a dependent manner.
 People today, following Balaam’s example, extensively use religion for their own financial gain.